INSRapperswil/piapi/README.md

 The resources are of 2 types:

 -   **Data** resources: exposes several statistics/metric of the network and often requested using HTTP GET (e.g. client summary, alarms,…)
--   **Action** resources: exposes several services to modify the configuration of the NMS/network and often used with HTTP POST, PUT and DELETE
+-   **Service** resources: exposes several services to modify the configuration of the NMS/network and often used with HTTP POST, PUT and DELETE

 Check the Cisco Prime Infrastructure REST API documentation available at
 <https://{pi-server}/webacs/api/v1/>